-In November 2011, the Committee reinstituted a stock ownership policy that requires NEOs and members of the Board of Directors to acquire a meaningful level of stock ownership in the Company.
-The stock ownership policy requires each NEO to own the lesser of either a multiple of base salary (or, for directors, annual retainer) or a fixed number of shares (set at policy adoption).
-The stock ownership requirements are based on a multiple of base salary or annual retainer and are as set forth below:
+In November 2011, the Company reinstituted a stock ownership policy that requires NEOs and members of the Board of Directors to acquire a meaningful level of stock ownership in the Company.
+In 2014, in connection with new employment agreements for our NEOs, the Board amended the stock ownership policy to significantly increase the ownership requirement for our NEOs, from 3.0 times base salary to 5.0 times base salary for our CEO, and from 1.5 times base salary to 3.0 times base salary for our other NEOs.
+Messrs.
+Merrill, Salomon and Khoury have purchased 20,000, 35,500 and 2,500 shares, respectively, in open market transactions since the November 2014 amendment to the stock ownership policy in an effort to comply with the new requirements.

+The current stock ownership requirements are based on a multiple of base salary or annual retainer and are as set forth below:

 Multiple of Base Salary/ Annual Retainer

-Chief Executive Officer 3.0 x base salary
+CEO 5.0 x base salary

-Other NEOs 1.5 x base salary
+Other NEOs 3.0 x base salary

 Directors 3.0 x annual retainer

-NEOs and directors have five years from adoption of the policy to comply with the ownership requirements.
-For purposes of the stock ownership policy, the following types of share holdings are counted towards an individual's stock ownership: (i) stock that is considered beneficially owned, (ii) two-thirds of service-based restricted stock and (iii) one-third of in the money stock options.
-As of December 13, 2013, each of our NEOs and directors was in compliance with our stock ownership policy.
+For purposes of the stock ownership policy, the following types of share holdings are counted towards an individual's stock ownership: (i) stock that is considered beneficially owned, (ii) two-thirds of service-based restricted stock and (iii) one-third of "in the money" stock options.
+Unearned performance shares do not count towards ownership requirements.
+As of December 1, 2016, each of our NEOs and directors was in compliance with our stock ownership policy.

-In connection with the adoption of the stock ownership policy, the Committee also adopted a stock holding policy that requires NEOs and directors to hold 50% of net after-tax shares issued upon vesting of restricted stock or stock option exercises until their required respective stock ownership levels are achieved.
-Once an individual achieves the stock ownership requirement, the holding period will no longer apply.
+The policy also requires NEOs and directors to hold 50% of net after-tax shares issued upon vesting of restricted stock or stock option exercises until their required respective stock ownership levels are achieved.